Rail profile: Flanged T rail

-Flanged T rail (also called T-section) is the name for flat bottomed rail used in North America.

-Iron-strapped wooden rails were used on all American railways until 1831.
-Col. Robert L. Stevens, the President of the Camden and Amboy Railroad, conceived the idea that an all-iron rail would be better suited for building a railroad.
-There were no steel mills in America capable of rolling long lengths, so he sailed to the United Kingdom which was the only place where his flanged T rail could be rolled.
-Railways in the UK had been using rolled rail of other cross-sections which the ironmasters had produced.

-In May 1831, the first 500 rails, each 15 ft long and weighing 36 lb/yd, reached Philadelphia and were placed in the track, marking the first use of the flanged T rail.
-Afterwards, the flanged T rail became employed by all railroads in the United States.
+Flanged T rail or T-section rail is the name used in North America for flat bottomed rail.
+Colonel Robert L. Stevens, the president of the Camden and Amboy Railroad, considered that wrought-iron rail would be better than the iron-strapped wooden rails used on all United States railroads.
+No steel mills in North America were capable of rolling long lengths, so he sailed to the United Kingdom, which at the time was the only place where flanged T rail could be rolled.
+In May 1831, the first 500 rails, each 15 ft long and weighing 36 lb/yd, reached Philadelphia and were spiked on to crossties, marking the first use of the flanged T rail in the United States.
+Flanged T rail quickly became the standard pattern adopted by all US railroads.

-Col. Stevens also invented the hooked spike for attaching the rail to the crosstie (or sleeper).
+Colonel Stevens also invented the hooked spike for attaching the rail to the crosstie.
 In 1860, the screw spike was introduced in France where it was widely used.
 Screw spikes are the most common form of spike in use worldwide in the 21st century.